Nazzy-1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints a number with two decimal places, followed by a new line
+script that prints the result of POWER divided by DIVIDE, followed by a new line